developer-friendly/blog/docs/posts/2024/0016-victoria-metrics.md

 | `ScrapeConfig`            | `VMScrapeConfig`              |

-With this table in mind, moving away from Prometheus to Victoria Metrics has the least overhead.
-All your current scrape targets (e.g., `ServiceMonitor` & `PodMonitor`) will continue to work when replacing a Prometheus server with a `VMAgent` instance.
+With this table in mind, moving away from Prometheus to Victoria Metrics has the least overhead[^vm-migration-guide].
+All your current scrape targets (e.g., `ServiceMonitor` & `PodMonitor`) will continue to work when replacing a Prometheus server with a `VMAgent` instance; the Victoria Metrics Operator takes care of the CRD conversion and the `VMAgent` will scrape those targets.

 Your Grafana dashboard will also continue to work as expected just by a change of datasource address from Prometheus URL to that of Victoria Metrics.